MagaluCloud/homebrew-mgccli/README.md

 # Homebrew Tap for Magalu Cloud CLI

-This repository is a Homebrew Tap for [Your Tool Name], allowing easy installation via Homebrew.
+This repository is a Homebrew Tap for MGC CLI, allowing easy installation via Homebrew.

 ## Installation